By Public Affairs

 Researchers also want to find out how the electrons in graphene behave in the presence of magnetic fields.
 To generate a magnetic field, scientists send an electric current through a wire coil, then observe the variations of the graphene's resistance.

 Curious to see what a graphene experiment at the lab actually looks like?
-Here's a photo tour of an experiment that was carried out in Lab 3 of the Resistive Magnet Wing.
+See the step-by-step of this graphene experiment that was carried out in Lab 3 of the Resistive Magnet Wing.
 Lab 3 has a special magnet that allows scientists to shoot laser beams at their sample.

 1. The sample